void-spark/SpartaIonStuff/README.md

 Full examples:
 - `[10-c122-250408-84]` - Request from BMS to display, payload '0408'.
 - `[10-22c0-25-29]` - Response from display to BMS.

+## `26` Update display
+This message is sent by the BMS to the display.
+The payload is always 9 bytes, which contains the different segments and values to show on the display.

+For several segments there's a 2 bit value, which encodes blinking:
+- `00`: Off
+- `01`: Fast blink
+- `10`: Slow blink
+- `11`: No blink (on)

+For the two numeric display the hex values of each nibble are used as the number for the digit, additionally the remaining values are  mapped as follows:
+- `a`: '-' (dash)
+- `b`: 'b'
+- `c`: ' ' (space)
+- `d`: 'd'
+- `e`: 'e'
+- `f`: 'f'

+The bytes are used as follows
+- byte 0: Power level (2 bits per option to indicate blinking)
+  - bit 0-1 (0x03): Off
+  - bit 2-3 (0x0c): Eco
+  - bit 4-5 (0x30): Normal
+  - bit 6-7 (0xc0): Power
+- byte 1: Segments 1 (2 bits per option to indicate blinking)
+  - bit 0-1 (0x03): Wrench
+  - bit 2-3 (0x0c): Total
+  - bit 4-5 (0x30): Trip
+  - bit 6-7 (0xc0): Light (Also turns on the backlight, if not set to blinking)
+- byte 2: Segments 2 (2 bits per option to indicate blinking)
+  - bit 0-1 (0x03): Bars (last bar blinks if blinking is set)
+  - bit 4-5 (0x30): Comma
+  - bit 6-7 (0xc0): Km
+- byte 3: Battery left.
+Numeric value 0-100 as percentage of the amount of bars to show.
+- byte 4-5: 3 digits of km/h display.
+Leftmost nibble seems unused and usually is set to 'c'.
+- byte 6-8: 5 digits of km display.
+Leftmost nibble seems unused and usually is set to 'f'.

+Full examples:
+- `[10-c129-260c0cc361c000f09104-65]` - Request from BMS to display, 'eco', speed '00.0', total km '09104', bars 97%.
+- `[10-c129-260c30c361c000fcccc0-c9]` - Request from BMS to display, 'eco', speed '00.0', trip km '    0', bars 97%.
+- `[10-22c0-26-d9]` - Response from display to BMS.

+## `27` Set default display
+This message is sent by the BMS to the display.
+The payload is always 9 bytes, which contains the different segments and values to show on the display.

+The content is pretty much identical to a `26` message, but this seems to set a persistent default.
+The only difference with a `26` message is the left two bytes of the 'unused' left nibble for each decimal value to show is `00` instead of `11`.
+So:
+- byte 4-5: 3 digits of km/h display.
+Leftmost nibble seems unused and usually is set to '0'.
+- byte 6-8: 5 digits of km display.
+Leftmost nibble seems unused and usually is set to '3'.

+Full examples:
+- `[10-c129-270330c00000003cccc0-d4]` - Request from BMS to display, 'off', speed '00.0', trip km '    0', bars 0%.
+- `[10-22c0-27-48]` - Response from display to BMS.

 ## `22` Poll buttons
 This message is sent by the BMS to the display.